 Mistake #4 – No Real Marketing Plan.

-For most retail and service start ups, the marketing plan consists of placing some advertising, offering some grand opening specials, and sitting back and waiting for the flood of customers.
+For most retail and service start-ups, the marketing plan consists of placing some advertising, offering some grand opening specials, and sitting back and waiting for the flood of customers.
 Advertising can be very expensive and if you don’t know what you’re doing, you can burn through all your available cash pretty quickly.

-From the financier’s point of view, they want you to be able to clearly articulate what you’re going to do and why its supposed to work along with the related costs.
+From the financier’s point of view, they want you to be able to clearly articulate what you’re going to do and why it’s supposed to work along with the related costs.
 Lenders aren’t typically any good at assessing marketing plans, but they can likely tell if one is missing or grossly incomplete/unrealistic.

-One of the most powerful ways to support your marketing strategy and related tactics is with written orders or letters of interest, or letters of intent to do business with you once you open.
+One of the most powerful ways to support your marketing strategy and related tactics is with written orders or letters of interest or letters of intent to do business with you once you open.

 Mistake #5 – No Rationale For Key Assumptions.

-Even if you have a plan and realistic cash flow projections, part of being credible is articulating what you’re attempting to do in a logical and clear to understand format so that someone who potentially knows nothing about you’re business can follow along.
+Even if you have a plan and realistic cash flow projections, part of being credible is articulating what you’re attempting to do in a logical and clear to understand format so that someone who potentially knows nothing about your business can follow along.

-If a request for small business start up money is logical and contains well documented assumptions, it automatically stands out from the pack.
+If a request for small business start up money is logical and contains well-documented assumptions, it automatically stands out from the pack.

 Be clear on how you came up with each and every number you represent in your application package and why you feel they are relevant to your business case.